gdennie/freya.documentation/guides/stack-overview.md

 The _Freya.Types.Cors_ and _Freya.Types.Http_ libraries also provide sets of lenses which integrate with the Freya.Core abstraction, providing strongly typed, safe access to all of the data within the OWIN state.

-For more on _Freya.Types.*_ see the in-depth guide to the [Types Family][types-family].
+For more on _Freya.Types.*_ see the guide [Types Family][types-family].

 ## Mid-Level Libraries

 ### Freya.Pipeline

 _Freya.Pipeline_ addresses the desire for composability in the Freya stack.
-It provides a simple set of types which define a Freya pipeline -- simply put, a core Freya abstraction which returns either Next or Halt, and a way of chaining these pipeline components together logically.
+It provides a simple set of types which define a Freya pipeline -- simply put, a core Freya abstraction which returns either Next or Halt, and a way of chaining these pipeline components together in a logical form.

-For more on _Freya.Pipeline_ see the in-depth guide to the [Pipeline][pipeline].
+For more on _Freya.Pipeline_ see the guide [Pipeline][pipeline].

+## High-Level Libraries

+### Freya.Machine

+### Freya.Router

 [OWIN]: http://owin.org

 [core-overview]: ./core-overview.md
-[core-abstraction]: ./core-understanding-the-abstraction.md
 [core-syntax]: ./core-computation-expressions-or-operators.md

 [types-family]: ./types-understanding-the-family.md